 This paper therefore is a preliminary attempt to explore: (1) the extent to which law firms may come to resemble the vertically disintegrated organizations that populate many other economic sectors and (2) the potential implications of this trend for the provision of legal services,the trajectory of legal careers, and lawyers’ sense of themselves as members of a distinct profession.

 Scholarly Commons Citation

 Regan, Milton C. and Heenan, Palmer T., "Supply Chains and Porous Boundaries: The Disaggregation of Legal Services" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 606.
+606.